Class community building is important throughout the whole school year, but it is arguably most important at the very start of it.

 The book I shared above helps build the connection between teacher and student.
 You could build upon that further by reading Our Class is a Family as a a follow up.
 This book extends toward building students’ connections with each other, their peers.

 There’s an extension activity for this book as well.
-It’s a Class Family Album, which can be implemented during those first few weeks and then continue to be utilized throughout the entire school year.
+It’s a Class Family Album, which can be implemented during those first few weeks and then continue to be utilized for class community throughout the entire school year.

 After first creating the album during back to school time, students can add pages to the collective album throughout the school year to document all of their class family memories.
-This works great as a writing center (use real photographs or have students illustrate their own picture, and have them write a caption for the picture).
+This works great as a writing center.

 Make a Class Mission Statement